shemgp/rbac/tests/README.md

         * Create the tables in the `public` schema, or any schema that is default reachable by the test user account.

-* Open up `/tests/database/database.conf`.
+* Open up `/tests/database.conf`.
 Change the database connection info accordingly.
+(This file, despite the extension, is a PHP file.)
 * Open the  `/tests/*.xml` file for your database.
 Change the database connection info accordingly.
 Don't forget to change the database name in the DSN string (this is for the DBUnit connection, fixture and datasets).